jcoliz/MsSentinel.AzBlob/Generator.Cli/README.md

 ## TODO

-* Create fake data
-* Create blob files
-* Upload them to blob storage
+* Turn into a worker
+* Make a container